The Beast: Michael Hill's giant catamaran to be launched in Foxton this week

-A giant 40m catamaran, appropriately name The Beast, will be launched in Foxton tomorrow on Thursday.
+A giant 40m catamaran, appropriately named The Beast, will be launched in Foxton on Thursday.

 The monster boat was built for New Zealand jeweller, entrepreneur and philanthropist Michael Hill and is 39.5m long and 12m wide.